DipankarSaha94/E-Wallet/README.md

 **Database Schema :**
-In MYSQL wallet databse needs to be created for this;
+- In MYSQL wallet databse needs to be created for this
-Then User table can be created like below
+- Then User table can be created using below command
 CREATE TABLE User(PhnNo int NOT NULL,password varchar(255),amount int ,PRIMARY KEY(PhnNo));

 **FrontEnd :**